-Kansas Fed Manufacturing Index in the United States is expected to be 17.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Kansas Fed Manufacturing Index in the United States to stand at 8.00 in 12 months time.
-In the long-term, the United States Kansas Fed Manufacturing Index is projected to trend around 4.00 points in 2021 and 5.00 points in 2022, according to our econometric models.
+Kansas Fed Manufacturing Index in the United States is expected to be 12.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate Kansas Fed Manufacturing Index in the United States to stand at 4.00 in 12 months time.
+In the long-term, the United States Kansas Fed Manufacturing Index is projected to trend around 5.00 points in 2022, according to our econometric models.